 - Wreckage removal: If you are responsible for an accident while operating your PWC, you will be required to pay for any necessary wreckage remove and fuel-spill clean-up costs.
 Depending on the nature of the accident, these costs can be quite high.
 This insurance coverage will cover these costs.

 - Comprehensive coverage: This provides reimbursement if your PWC is lost or damaged due to severe weather events, falling objects, fire, theft or vandalism.

-An agent in the Trusted Choice network can provide you with more information about each coverage option and can advise you about the costs associated with adding them to your policy.
+An agent in our network can provide you with more information about each coverage option and can advise you about the costs associated with adding them to your policy.

 Compare South Carolina PWC Insurance Quotes

 A homeowners insurance policy may offer a bit of coverage for your PWC, but it is usually very limited.
 Only a South Carolina PWC insurance policy can fully protect you and your watercraft from the hazards you may face.
 An agent in our network can help you review what coverage you already have and can advise you about how you can get full coverage at a reasonable cost.
 Find an agent in your area today to get South Caroline PWC insurance quotes that meet your needs and budget.
 These independent agents can shop for custom-tailored policies from many different insurers and can then help you compare the coverage before you make a selection.

 Contact a local agent today to learn more about South Carolina PWC insurance and to see how much time and money working with a member agent can save you.